matthewlein/jQuery-jSlots/README.md

     </script>

-Styling is up to you, but jSlots supplies a jSlots-wrapper div around your lists that should get `overflow: hidden` set on it.
+Styling is up to you, but jSlots supplies a jSlots-wrapper div around your lists that should get `overflow: hidden` and a height set on it.
 Here are some recommended styles:

     .jSlots-wrapper {
         overflow: hidden; /* to hide the magic */
         height: 20px; /* whatever the height of your list items are */
-        display: inline-block; /* to size correctly, can use float too, or width*/
+        display: inline-block; /* to size width correctly, can use float too, or width*/
         border: 1px solid #999;
     }